 Candidates are required to demonstrate that they achieved 110 in Key Stage 2 SATs.
 Students who attended schools which did not participate in the national tests will be required to submit alternative evidence to demonstrate that they have achieved an equivalent standard.
 This evidence will be reviewed by a panel of Curriculum Area Team Leaders chaired by the Headteacher.

-The deadline to register to apply for September 2019 entry is Wednesday 9 January 2019.
-Please download a copy of our Late Entry Application Form and return to the school for the attention of Ms K Hyett.
+The deadline to register to apply for September 2020 admission is Friday 10th January 2020.
+Please download a copy of our Late Entry Application Form and return to the school.
 Evidence of residence will be required.

 Late Entry Application Form: Download